namnh663/namnh663.github.io/docs/knowledge/test-case-design.md

    - Use the Background section in your feature file to set up the initial context that is common to multiple scenarios.
 This reduces repetition and enhances readability.

 8. **Use Scenario Outline for Data Variations:**
-   - If your scenario involves multiple sets of data, use the Scenario Outline keyword.
-This allows you to write a scenario template and provide different data sets for testing variations.

     ```plaintext
     Scenario Outline: User Authentication